seaside1/unifiprotect/README.md

 - Download a snapshot from the Camera
 - Download an anonymous snapshot (needed if more than you require snapshots more frequent than every 10 seconds)
 - Download a Heat map of latest recorded motion event
+- Get a score of 0-100 on each motion event, in order to be able to filter out false positives
 - Detect if a hardrive in the nvr fails
 - Monitor the memory / diskstorage and CPU temperature